 When it comes to the choice of which one to get, Dr. Jacknin recommends you go with a full-spectrum product.
 She argues that isolates cover fewer benefits.
 Therefore, even if they are more expensive, full-spectrum products are still the best choice.

-How The Benefits of Cannabis in Skin Treatment Found Their Way Into the Beauty Industry
+How The Benefits of Cannabis Found Their Way Into the Beauty Industry

 Nowadays, almost every skincare product on the market makes use of cannabis extracts.
-Professionals of the beauty industry have found that cannabis components have many anti-ageing properties that work well in hand creams and hair care products.
-In addition to the documented benefits of cannabis on skin care, it also has significant hydrating properties.
+Professionals of the beauty industry have found that cannabis components have many anti-aging properties that work well in hand creams and hair care products.
+In addition to the documented benefits of cannabis on skincare, it also has significant hydrating properties.